bootdotdev/blog/content/news/bootdev-beat-2024-06.md

 * **Next Monday!
 A New Boss Fight**
 * New Course: "Learn Memory Management in C"
 * New Course: "Learn Git 2"
-* New Course: "Learn Memory Management in C"
+* New Course: "Linux System Administration" (this is a working title, we're still cooking...)
 * Moving existing courses to the Boot.dev CLI

 ## Backend Banter Podcast